MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-675-Federal-WorkStudy-Programs/subpart-A-Federal-WorkStudy-Program/section-675.20.md

 (2) The institution may enter into an agreement with an agency or organization that has professional direction and staff.

-(3) The institution is responsible for ensuring that -
+(3) The institution is responsible for ensuring that—

 (i) Payment for work performed under each agreement is properly documented; and

 (ii) Each student's work is properly supervised.

-(4) The agreement between the institution and the employing agency or nonprofit organization may require the employer to pay -
+(4) The agreement between the institution and the employing agency or nonprofit organization may require the employer to pay—

 (i) The non-Federal share of the student earnings; and

 (ii) Required employer costs such as the employer's share of social security or workers' compensation.

-(c) *FWS general employment conditions and limitation.* (1) Regardless of the student's employer, the student's work must be governed by employment conditions, including pay, that are appropriate and reasonable in terms of -
+(c) *FWS general employment conditions and limitation.* (1) Regardless of the student's employer, the student's work must be governed by employment conditions, including pay, that are appropriate and reasonable in terms of—

 (i) Type of work;